 Stephen Ellis, a Texas native, is an actor recently featured on Whatculture’s list of “10 Rising Actors Who Could Be the Next Big Thing.”
 His career spans the stage and screen, from New York to LA.
 “An expert comedian” “imbued with a surprising depth of emotion,” Ellis’ characters “walk the line between outlandish comedy and genuine drama.”

-In 2015, Stephen starred opposite John Ennis (Arrested Development, Mr. Show) in the Award-winning short film, A Reasonable Request, directed by Andrew Laurich.
-The film has garnered international acclaim and officially selected into Sundance Film Festival, SXSW, Raindance Film Festival in London, UK, Portland Film Festival, Florida Film Festival.
-Stephen won Best Actor at the Noho Cinefest Festival.
-The film took home “Best Comedy” at the Hollyshorts Film Festival in Los Angeles, CA, considered no. 5 of the “10 Most Intriguing Short Films of 2015″ -Whatculture.com, “The Best 2015 Short Films You Can Watch Online” -Vice.com, “Staff Pick” for Vimeo, “Best Short Films of 2015.” -Short of the Week “the kind of film you dream of finding…a masterful high-wire act of writing and performance.”
+In 2015, Stephen starred opposite John Ennis in the award-winning short A Reasonable Request, which won him two Best Actor Awards.
+The film garnered international acclaim with official selections into Sundance Film Festival, SXSW, Raindance (London, UK), Portland Film Festival, Seattle Film Festival, in addition to many more around the world.
+After making the front page of Reddit and featured on hundreds of online publications, it has been considered no. 5 of the “10 Most Intriguing Short Films of 2015″ -Whatculture.com, “The Best 2015 Short Films You Can Watch Online” -Vice.com, “Best Short Films of 2015” [. . .] “the kind of film you dream of finding…a masterful high-wire act of writing and performance.” -Shortoftheweek.

 In Los Angeles, Stephen has performed on stage in Kimber Lee’s Different Words for the Same Thing with the Center Theater Group, and most recently in Bekah Brunstetter’s Going to a Place Where You Already Are at South Coast Repertory Theater.
 Critics remarked, “played with adorable sweetness” by the “uniquely charismatic Stephen Ellis.”